-Project management is like a board game and PRINCE2® is the playbook.
-If you follow it, the project is successfully delivered and you “win the game.”
+Project management is like playing a board game and PRINCE2 is the rule book.
+If you follow the rules properly, the project is successfully delivered and you “win the game.”
 If not, things are much more likely to go wrong.

-I believe the reason projects fail is largely because the PRINCE2 “instruction manual” has been ignored.
+I believe the reason projects fail is largely because the PRINCE2 rules have been broken.
 And I’ve found this to be equally true in every company I have worked for, regardless of the sector.
 Every time this happens, the main cause is poor application of the core principles.

 It’s true that the world is changing and the ability to be “agile” is ever more important, but we shouldn’t lose sight of the value of governance in PRINCE2.
 Without this essential guidance, it is all too easy to lose track of a project and undermine the outcome.

-So, no matter which industry I am working in, I have found certain things to be fundamental to a project’s success.
+So, no matter which industry I am working in, I have found certain principles to be fundamental to a project’s success.

 Everyone needs to know what they should be doing, how much time is needed and, most importantly, how the project will benefit them.
 That’s why I always advocate for people who are not familiar with the project management world to have some knowledge of the methods.
 Otherwise, it’s very difficult to understand why the project manager is always chasing them to get things done.
 This approach has proved so successful that I have even convinced a few colleagues to pursue PRINCE2 qualifications – a hugely rewarding outcome for me.